Fausto-Korpsvart/Gruvbox-GTK-Theme/README.md

 To apply themes to Flatpak applications you need to run a few commands from the terminal to give Flatpak applications permissions to override the default themes and apply the GTK theme you are using, the commands are: `flatpak override --user --filesystem=xdg-config/gtk-4.0`, to do it locally, and `flatpak override --filesystem=xdg-config/gtk-4.0` to do it globally.

+If that doesn't work, you can use `stylepak` which you can find in this repository [stylepak](https://github.com/refi64/stylepak)

 ## Clarifying some doubts.

 Some people have told me that they find the names a bit complicated and confusing because of the abbreviations I have put next to the name of each theme.